This article is very long, if you want to go straight to the DIY candle designs just scroll down.

 A Japanese traditional candle is made of wax extracted from the berries of the hazenoki (rhus) tree and its wick is made of Japanese paper.
 The smoke produced by Japanese candles is less oily because its materials are derived from plants and the melting candles give off a natural, pleasant scent.

-- And did you know that candles can also be used in meditation and aromatherapy?
+- Did you know that candles can also be used in meditation and aromatherapy?

 Meditation helps you relax and hasten self-healing.
 It is believed that candles light the spiritual path that every one of us travels.